 Organizations that offer practicum programs in partnership with colleges and universities benefit in several ways:

 - Only the best of the best candidates make it into practicum programs.
-Most college students eligible for their school's field study and internship programs must have a high grade point average before being allowed into the program.
+Most college students eligible for their school's field study and internship programs must have a high-grade point average before being allowed into the program.
 That means when employers are sent eligible applicants to interview, much of the pre-screening work has already been done by the practicum coordinators.
 Transcripts have been verified and the student's skills have been assessed.
-The practicum coordinators want to help both their students and the company's their working with find a good fit.
+The practicum coordinators want to help both their students and the companies they're working with find a good fit.